MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-create-routings.md

 ## <a name="to-create-routing-links"></a>To create routing links

 You can create routing links to connect components to specific operations in order to retain their relationship even though the production BOM or routing is modified.
-It also facilitates just-in-time flushing of components, namely when the specific linked operation starts, not when the complete works order is released.
+It also facilitates just-in-time flushing of components, namely when the specific linked operation starts, not when the complete production order is released.
 For more information see [Flush Components According to Operation Output](production-how-to-flush-components-according-to-operation-output.md).

 Another important benefit is that linked components and operations are displayed in a logical process structure when you use the **Production Journal** page for output and consumption posting.